lagerhaus/docs/api/batches.md

 | `order_desc` | boolean | If true, order descending |
 | `search` | string | A string to search for |

-`month` is in the form of `2019/06`.
-It can also just be a year (without a slash), in which case all batches for that year will be returned.

 #### Response:
 ```json
 [